rust-embedded/book/src/start/hardware.md

 15          let mut stdout = hio::hstdout().unwrap();
 ```

+> **NOTE** If GDB blocks the terminal instead of hitting the breakpoint after
+> you issue the `continue` command above, you might want to double check that
+> the memory region information in the `memory.x` file is correctly set up
+> for your device (both the starts *and* lengths).

 Advancing the program with `next` should produce the same results as before.

 ``` console